 From Explorer Photography School to Basic Kayaking Certification, there are several supplemented activities to choose from.
 Some are pre-bookable.
 Most are booked once on board.
 Please contact ExpeditionTrips for details and rates.

-Airfare not detailed in the inclusions; transfers not detailed in inclusions; passport and visa fees; travel insurance; luggage handling; alcoholic and non-alcoholic drinks except as mentioned; mini bar replenishment; optional excursions and gratuities; items of a personal nature such as laundry except where mentioned; fuel surcharge may apply.
+International flights; transfers not detailed in the inclusions; passport and visa fees; travel protection plan; luggage handling; a la carte menu selections not detailed in the inclusions; alcoholic and non-alcoholic drinks except as mentioned; minibar replenishment (except for suites); optional excursions and small-group adventures; optional small-group Explorer Photo program; items of a personal nature, such as laundry (laundry included for suites); gratuities; fuel surcharge may apply.

 PHOTOS: © Andrea Kalvig Anderson, © Daniel Avis, © Jesper Neilsen, © Harvard Jensen, © Marcel van Oosten, © Hurtigruten